Skip to content Skip to footer

-Driven by an innate and primal impulse to create, Missak Terzian seeks existentialism and strives to capture the essence of time and events through his paintings.
-As he puts it, “As a painter, I mark time with memories and baptize them with colors.
-Most of the time, it is nature that inspires me.”
+Driven by an intrinsic desire to create, Terzian delves into existentialism through art, aiming to capture the essence of time and events in his canvases.
+Nature serves as a primary inspiration for his work, with Terzian stating, “As a painter, I mark time with memories and baptize them with colors,” underscoring the profound impact of the natural world on his artistic expression.

 Artistic Education